w3c/aria-practices/README.md

 ```

 The error occurred in `examples/alert/js/alert.js`, on line 3 and the offending
-character is indicated by the underscore line and a caret pointing up.
+character is indicated by the dashed line and a caret pointing up.
 Change the
 double quotation mark to a single quotation mark in your source file to eliminate
 this error.

-Check out the `.jscsrc` file in the root of the project for the complete list
+To see the complete list of style rules that are applied by JSCS,
-of style rules that are applied by JSCS.
+Check out the [.jscsrc](https://github.com/w3c/aria-practices/blob/master/.jscsrc) file in the root of the project.

 ### Editorial documentation